 Disney World is known as the Most Magical Place on Earth, and for good reason!

-In Disney World, you’ll encounter plenty of stellar rides, special greetings from beloved characters, one-of-a-kind snacks, and so much more.
+In Disney World, you’ll encounter plenty of stellar rides, special meet and greets with beloved characters, one-of-a-kind snacks, and so much more.
 But, between the magic and seemingly perfect atmosphere, there are actually a whole bunch of things in Disney World that aren’t so magical after all.
-That’s right — today we’re talking about 10 not-so-magical truths about Disney World.
+That’s right — today we’re talking about 10 not-so-magical truths in Disney World.

 The feeling of the parks being crowded can get exacerbated by certain chokepoints.
 These are the spots where traffic flows especially poorly and where things just get bottlenecked.
 One of the most notable spots for this phenomenon is in Fantasyland, just past Peter Pan’s Flight, heading towards Liberty Square.
 This walkway is pretty narrow and can get filled with guests walking from land to land.

 And, there’s one dining issue you could run into (but might not expect) when Disney World is especially busy.
 Mobile Order is a highly recommended (and all but required) way of ordering food at many quick-service restaurants throughout Disney World.
 This digital feature allows you to order your food from the My Disney Experience app and then pick it up when you’re ready.
 But, things don’t always go smoothly.

 When it’s really busy, pick-up times can get really backed up.
 If you wait until later in the day to place your order, you may find that the next pick-up time is significantly far away (by which point you’ll be past the point of hungry and WELL into the hangry stage).
 So, instead of your meal being ready in 30 minutes or so, the soonest pick-up time might be three hours later.
 This isn’t great, especially if someone in your group is already hangry.